 Agora is a popular supermarket chain and stores can be found in the main cities.

-What to wear in Bangladesh
+What to wear for travel in Bangladesh

 I love this part of travel Bangladesh.
 The country is obviously populous (200,000,000 obvious) but oh Bangladesh, you are oh-so-colourful…